royalapplications/docs/src/r2023/royalts/reference/connections/web-page-chrome.md

 - Do not use a proxy server
 - HTTP
-- Socks4
+- SOCKS 4
-- Socks4A
+- SOCKS 4A
-- Socks5
+- SOCKS 5
 - Use Secure Gateway as proxy server

+#### Direct Mode

+If checked, direct mode is used for the proxy configuration when supported.

 > [!Note]
 > When you select Use Secure Gateway as proxy server you also need to configure the Secure Gateway settings of the web page connection.